HiIAmTzeKean/HiIAmTzeKean/README.md

 ## About Repo

 My Repo will contain some of my notes and summary of the modules I have taken in NTU.
 I am looking into making Youtube videos that summarize the content I have learnt.
 Do look forward it!
+If you are interested in learning more about me, do check my portfolio out [here](https://hiiamtzekean.github.io/TzeKean.github.io/)

 ## Contact
 Personal Email: ngtzekean600@gmail.com